 When low lighting situations present themselves to us in non action shooting situations, the remedy is pretty simple: Slow down your shutter speed, use a tripod, add lighting, etc. With sports photography, those fixes just won’t work.
 It is imperative to capture the action with the best exposure possible.
 How can this be accomplished?
 Below are some tips and techniques along with general information that will help you freeze the fast moving world of sports when the lighting isn’t optimal.

 We often hear in the world of digital photography that it isn’t the equipment but rather the photographer that makes the image.
 There is a whole lot of truth to this statement but up to a point.
 There are many types of photography where the camera and lenses are not the most important thing.
-When shooting low ISO images with decent lenses and plenty of light available, the difference between a really expensive professional camera and an entry level DSLR aren’t very noticeable.
+When shooting low ISO images with $300 point and shoot cameras, the difference between a really expensive professional camera and an entry level DSLR aren’t very noticeable.

 The sensor is not being pushed allowing for clean, noise free images.
 There isn’t a need for a “fast lens” since there is plenty of light and this means the requirement for expensive glass isn’t a factor either.
 But what about Sports or low light action photography?
 This is where it becomes a whole new world.